smallwat3r/dotfiles/README.md

 # Dotfiles

-**If you use this repository to overwritte your configs, please back up your dotfiles before.**
+**Please back up your dotfiles before using any of these commands.**

 ## Use